Gifts

 If She's Never Played: Start Here

 The most common gift mistake is buying something too specific for someone who hasn't fallen in love with the sport yet.
-If she's curious but hasn't played much, give her the experience first — not the gear upgrade.
+A starter set removes all the friction — everything needed to play in one box, no research required.

-A pickleball starter set — typically two paddles, two to four balls, and sometimes a portable net — is the perfect gift for someone who hasn't played yet.
-She can try it with a friend, a spouse, or in the backyard without committing to the sport.
+A pickleball starter set — two paddles, balls, and often a bag — is the perfect gift for someone who hasn't played yet.
+She can try it with a friend or family member without committing to the sport.
+If she loves it, the set becomes her gear.
+If not, you didn't break the bank on a specialized paddle.

 What to look for:

-• At least two paddles with composite (not wood) faces — wood paddles are stiff and frustrating to learn on
+• Composite (not wood) paddle faces — wood paddles are stiff and make the game less fun

-• Outdoor balls (yellow, harder) if she'll play on a driveway or hard court; indoor balls (softer, whiter) for gym play
+• Outdoor balls if she'll play on a driveway or court; indoor balls for gym floors

 Gift idea